timbru31/spigot-anti-piracy-csv-exporter/README.md

 ### Description

-The helper application reduces the logfile of spigot-anti-piracy-backend to a CSV with unqiue user IDs and a count of different ips in order to determine which user could have leaked the resources.
+The helper application reduces the logfile of spigot-anti-piracy-backend to a CSV with unique user IDs and a count of different ips in order to determine which user could have leaked the resources.

 ### Installation

-This has been tested with Node v6.2 up to 7.5.0
+This has been tested with Node v6 LTS and Node v7

 #### Normal Installation